vantage6/vantage6-workshop/episodes/chap5_python_client.md

 returning the control to the Python program immediately (i.e., without waiting for the task to complete).

-This means that your client program needs to wait until the task is completed, so you can get access to the results (or to the error details, if something goes wrong).
+This means that in case you want to use the task result in the remainder of your code, your program needs to wait until the task is completed, so you can get access to the results (or to the error details, if something goes wrong).

 You can use the `client.wait_for_result()` method to make the program execution wait until the task is completed.
 For that, you need the ID of the task you just created,